Jurickson Profar: Minor leagues

 Profar signed with the Texas Rangers on July 2, 2009.
 Other teams wanted to sign Profar as a pitcher, but the Rangers signed him as a shortstop, his preferred position.
 He spent his first professional season in 2010 playing for the Spokane Indians.
-He batted .250 with four home runs and 23 runs batted in (RBIs) in 63 games.
+He batted .250 with four home runs and 23 runs batted in (RBI) in 63 games.

-Prior to the 2011 season, Profar was ranked by Baseball America as the Texas Rangers second best overall prospect and the 74th best overall.
+Prior to the 2011 season, Profar was ranked by Baseball America as the Rangers' second best overall prospect and the 74th best overall.
 He played the 2011 season for the Hickory Crawdads.
 He was selected to represent the Rangers at the 2011 All-Star Futures Game.
 Baseball America ranked him as the 12th best prospect in baseball during their midseason top 50 list.
 He finished the season hitting .286/.390/.493 with 12 home runs and 65 runs batted in and was named the South Atlantic League's most valuable player.
-He was named the shortstop on Baseball America's 2011 Minor League All Star team.
+He was named the shortstop on Baseball America's 2011 Minor League All-Star team.
 He was named to appear in the 2012 All-Star Futures Game.

 Texas Rangers

-2012–2013
+2012 – 2013

 On August 31, 2012, Profar was called up to the Rangers as major league rosters expanded and as a possible postseason addition.
 He is the first player born in 1993 to play in the majors and was the youngest player active in the major leagues.
 In his major league debut, Profar started at second base in place of Ian Kinsler, who was out due to back stiffness, and hit a home run off of Zach McAllister in his first major league at bat.
 He then later doubled in his second at-bat, and went 2-for-4 for the game.
 In nine games, Profar batted .176 with a home run and two RBIs while playing five games at second base and three games at shortstop.

 Profar started the 2013 season in Triple-A Round Rock.
-In May 2013, the Rangers called up Profar while putting Kinsler on the 15-day disabled list.
+In May 2013, the Rangers called up Profar after putting Kinsler on the 15-day disabled list.
 In a May 26 game at Seattle, he hit his second career home run off Hisashi Iwakuma while batting leadoff for the first time in his major league career.
 In 88 games, Profar batted .234 with six home runs and 26 RBIs.
 He played four positions in 2013 with shortstop, second base, third base, and left field while also serving as the designated hitter for 20 games.